chhavi-khandelwal/soar-assignment/client/README.md

 - Icons for details from API must be fetched from CDN
 - Profile pic in setting form updates directly on uploading and other data separately from save button.
 A separate API call for saving img is beneficial.
 Files are usually blobs and involve various services to process and save on servers and update on CDN.
 - Updating profile pic in setting form => updates it in header
-- For Click on hamburger to close the menu
+- On Mobile, click on hamburger to open/close the menu
 - Password encryption (e.g., using bcrypt) before saving at BE
+- "See All" adds a scroll to card container to allow scrolling through more cards

 # Suggestions

 - Analytics data should have a refresh button.
 It is expensive to call for fresh data on each API call.
 - Credit card numbers ideally to be masked at the BE
+- Performance improvement through virtualization of loading more cards and transactions on scroll
+- Playwright and Unit tests